hhryu/Algorithm/README.md

-# repository for algorithms with C#, Kotlin and Java
+# repository for algorithms with Java